One dead after car crash on Watson Blvd. in Warner Robins

 WARNER ROBINS, Georgia (41NBC/WMGT) – One person is dead after a car crash in Warner Robins Wednesday night.

-The Warner Robins Police Department says the driver of a Chevrolet Sonic was traveling down Watson Blvd. and failed to yield the right-of-way when the driver began turning left onto Willie Lee Parkway.
-A car coming the opposite way down Watson Blvd. struck the Sonic.
+The Warner Robins Police Department says 51-year-old Marius Pentilie was traveling on Watson Blvd. and failed to yield the right-of-way while turning left onto Willie Lee Pkwy.
+A car coming the opposite way down Watson Blvd. struck Pentilie’s vehicle.

 - Advertisement -

-The driver of the Sonic died, according to police.
-The driver of the other car involved in the accident was treated at the scene.
+Pentilie was not wearing a seatbelt, and was pronounced dead.
+The driver of the other car, 58-year-old Kay Howell, was treated for injuries at the scene.

-Warner Robins police will notify 41NBC of the deceased when next-of-kin is notified.